Question: "What is the meaning and importance of the Last Supper?"

 Also during the Last Supper, Jesus taught the principle of servanthood as He washed His disciples’ feet: “Let the greatest among you become as the youngest, and the leader as one who serves.
 For who is the greater, one who reclines at table or one who serves?
 Is it not the one who reclines at the table?
 But I am among you as the one who serves” (Luke 22:26-27).

-The Last Supper is commemorated today in the Lord’s Supper (1 Corinthians 11:23-33).
+The Last Supper is echoed today in the Lord’s Supper (1 Corinthians 11:23-33).
 The Bible teaches us that Jesus’ death is linked to the offering of the Passover sacrifice.
 John notes that Jesus' death resembles the Passover sacrifice in that His bones were not broken (John 19:36; Exodus 12:46).
-The Apostle Paul echoed this: “For Christ, our Passover lamb, has been sacrificed” (1 Corinthians 5:7).
+And Paul said, “For Christ, our Passover lamb, has been sacrificed” (1 Corinthians 5:7).
 Typically, the Passover meal was a family celebration.
 However, at the Last Supper, the apostles were alone with Jesus (Luke 22:14), which suggests that this particular meal has specific meaning for the church, of which the apostles were the foundation (Ephesians 2:20).
 While this meal had implications for the Jews, it was designed for the church as well.
 The Last Supper was rooted in the Old Covenant as it heralded the New.

 In comparing the crucifixion of Jesus to the Passover, we can readily see the redemptive nature of Christ’s death.
-As with the original Passover sacrifice in the Old Testament, Christ’s death atones for the sins of His people, His blood purifies and cleanses and rescues us from death.
-Today, the Lord’s Supper is a time when believers reflect upon Christ’s perfect sacrifice and know that through our faith in receiving Him, we will dine with Him forever (Revelation 3:20).
+As with the original Passover sacrifice in the Old Testament, Christ’s death atones for the sins of His people; His blood purifies and cleanses and rescues us from death.
+Today, the Lord’s Supper is a time when believers reflect upon Christ’s perfect sacrifice and know that, through our faith in receiving Him, we will dine with Him forever (Revelation 3:20).

 © Copyright 2002-2014 Got Questions Ministries.